Cosmetic surgeries on knots in homology spheres and the Casson--Walker invariant: Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:rational}] Let $K$ be a null-homologous knot in a rational homology sphere $\Sigma$ obtained by Dehn surgery on a knot $K_0$ in $S^3$.
-Since $K$ is null-homologous, by isotoping $K$ in $\Sigma$, we may assume that $K$ bounds an orientable compact surface in the exterior of the dual knot of $K_0$ in $\Sigma$.
-It means that this $K$ is regarded as a knot in $S^3$ with the linking number 0 with $K_0$.
-Also, if $K$ admits integral purely cosmetic surgeries, then the surgery slopes must be $\pm p$ with some positive integer $p$ for the homological reason.
+Assume that $K$ in $\Sigma$ admits integral purely cosmetic surgeries.
+Since the meridian of $K$ in $\Sigma$ is also the meridian of $K$ regarded as a knot in $S^3$ as above, the corresponding surgery slopes in $S^3$ must be $\pm p$ with some positive integer $p$.
 Thus, applying Theorem~\ref{thm3} to this $K$ and $K_0$, we see that $K$ admits at most two pairs of integral purely cosmetic surgeries. \end{proof}

 Similarly, Theorem~\ref{thm:integral} immediately follows from the next one.

 \begin{theorem} Let $L = K \cup K_0$ be a 2-component link in $S^3$ with $\lk(K,K_0)=0$.
 If $a_2 (K) - q_0 a_3(L) \ne 0$, then $L(p/q,1/q_0) \not\cong L(p/q', 1/q_0)$ for a non-zero integer $q_0$ and distinct non-zero integers $q, q'$ coprime to $p>0$. \end{theorem}